thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

        Combined with her weakened will power (see above), she is very poorly equipped to control the production of these pheromones, causing her own magic to essentially enslave her to the one she loves.
-This remains true of the "half-veela."[^20210916-2]  This is the punishment for giving in to the temptation of her locked powers.
+This remains true of the "half-veela."[^210916-2]  This is the punishment for giving in to the temptation of her locked powers.
      - *ALL* veela are female, despite the normal rules, only female children *ever* inherit veela powers or the physical and mental changes that now go with them.
 It is *possible* though per the above *unlikely* that a veela will have a male child.
 The child will *always* inherit either in a purely human fashion or *solely* from the father.
 This is equally true of half-veela.
+A veela's child does not get its inheritance per-trait as is normal.
    * giants - the physical changes wrought on them by sin have become "mundane" and are now governed by Mendelian inheritance.
 Church [records]({{< ref "backstory/Giants" >}}) show that the giants come from the creators of the house elves.
 Behold in them what man would be if left without his mind, the only hope they have is that their intellects are so clouded that it is nearly impossible for them to actually commit a mortal sin.
 Should any be willing to be missionary to the giants, the grace of baptism would be nearly unopposed, because these beings have so little ability to freely choose to do anything, and even less ability to understand something is gravely wrong.

-[^20210916-1]: Like in _[Maskirovat][knffnm]_.
+[^210916-1]: Like in _[Maskirovat][knffnm]_.

-[^20210916-2]: This idea resembles that from Jeconais'
+[^210916-2]: This idea resembles that from Jeconais'
     _[Hope](https://jeconais.fanficauthors.net/Hope)_
     Last Updated: 2007-05-30.
 Last Viewed: 2021-09-16.
     I have not copied it precisely as he came up with it, my version is